Adapting Innovation in Grassland Management to Farmers' Needs to Face Social and Climatic Changes

 Norwegian Institute of Bioeconomy Research - NIBIO, Nordland Research Institute and Norwegian Agricultural Advice Lofoten, will organize the meeting.

 Registration fees / scholarships / accommodation

 Before 1 June 2018 registration fees will be 3500,- NOK for senior experts and 2500,- NOK for young rewarded researchers (below 35 years), after which fees will be 4500,- NOK.

 Fees include attendance to the conference, coffee breaks, lunches, social evening, field trip and all the transfers.
 Accommodation and travel expenses are additional.
 The mode of payment will be indicated in the Second Announcement.

 The organisers will award a limited number of scholarships to partly cover registration fees, accommodation and travel expenses for young participants with contributions accepted by the Scientific Committee.
 Candidatures have to be submitted through the online registration system including a short 1-page Curriculum Vitae.

-The meeting will be held at Kraemmervika Rorbuer http://www.kremmervika.no/en-gb/
+The meeting will be held at Kraemmervika Havn http://www.kremmervikahavn.no

 It will last three and a half days, providing a forum for scientific and technical exchanges and a one-day field trip.

 The deadline for abstract submission has now passed.
 Please consider to register again using the online registration form, if you have not yet ticked off for accommodation, Hurtigruten, and bus transport.